rajakolluru/cheniledocs.github.io/pages/chenile/015-local-service-registry.md

 ```
 In this example, the annotation @ChenileController specifies that this controller is a Chenile Service configuration for service "JsonController".
 All controllers can extend a super class ControllerSupport and delegate to the process method to enable interception.
 The rest of the configuration is auto-populated using reflection and by accessing the Spring annotations.

-### Chenile Trajectories
-Chenile supports the notion of a trajectory.
-A unique trajectory ID is assigned to a request where applicable to influence routing of the service to specific services.
-The header name _chenile-trajectory-id_ gets populated with the trajectory ID.
-Trajectories allow the service name to be over-ridden for specific requests.
-For example it is possible to specify that all users who are male 21 to 25 years are put into a particular test trajectory.
-This trajectory can have its own experimental implementation of the service.
-For more information on trajectories, please see [service customizations](service-customizations)